Skip to main content

 • moderate clinical depression - has a significant impact

-• severe clinical depression – almost impossible to get through daily life
+• severe clinical depression - means it is almost impossible to get through daily life

-You can have clinical depression and other mental health disorders.
-For example, anxiety, psychosis or other difficulties.
+You can have clinical depression and other mental health difficulties.
+For example, anxiety or psychosis.

 Grief and depression